jder/orisa/README.md

 * chat history
 * passwords
 * ping/pong
-* make /login need to be at start of a line
 * private object state (orisa.set_state("foo", "whatever")) and public attrs orisa.get_attr(object, "foo") / orisa.set_attr("foo", "something")
 * presence
 * Send lua code from UI to be evalued in your user object